sot176/BCRBench/docs/datasets/preprocessing.md

 # Mammography Image Preprocessing

-This document describes the preprocessing pipeline applied to all mammography images prior to model training and evaluation.
+The following describes the preprocessing pipeline applied to all mammography images prior to model training and evaluation.

 ## 1. Data Format Conversion